1-6 Sophia University Career options

 1-6-4 Successful candidates of National Public Employee Recruitment Examinations

-No significant change can be observed in the overall number of successful examinees during the last 10 years until AY2021.
+Decreasing trend of applicants for national public employees nationwide continues to decline, and the number of applications and successful applicants from Sophie University have also dropped slightly.
 Sophia University has produced successful Certified Nurse and Public Health Nurse examinees from AY2014, when the Department of Nursing was completed.

 Statistics for the national exams for Certified Midwives have been accumulated since AY2016, when its first group of enrollees completed the Course of Midwifery.